awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-create-mw.md

    If you don't choose this option, then you must choose previously\-registered targets when you register a task with the Maintenance Window\.

-1. Specify a schedule for the Maintenance Window by using one of the scheduling options\.
+1. Specify a schedule for the Maintenance Window by using one of the three scheduling options\.

+   For information about building cron/rate expressions, see [Reference: Cron and Rate Expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

-1. In the **Duration** field, type the number of hours the Maintenance Window should run\.
+1. In the **Duration** field, enter the number of hours the Maintenance Window should run\.

-1. In the **Stop initiating tasks** field, type the number of hours before the end of the Maintenance Window that the system should stop scheduling new tasks to run\.
+1. In the **Stop initiating tasks** field, enter the number of hours before the end of the Maintenance Window that the system should stop scheduling new tasks to run\.

+1. \(Optional\) In **Start date \(optional\)**, specify a date and time, in ISO\-8601 Extended format, for when you want the Maintenance Window to become active\.
+This allows you to delay activation of the Maintenance Window until the specified future date\.

+1. \(Optional\) In **End date \(optional\)**, specify a date and time, in ISO\-8601 Extended format, for when you want the Maintenance Window to become inactive\.
+This allows you to set a date and time in the future after which the Maintenance Window will no longer run\.

+1. \(Optional\) In **Time zone \(optional\)**, specify the time zone to base scheduled Maintenance Window executions on, in Internet Assigned Numbers Authority \(IANA\) format\.
+For example: "America/Los\_Angeles", "etc/UTC", or "Asia/Seoul"\.

+   For more information about valid formats, see the [Time Zone Database](https://www.iana.org/time-zones) on the IANA website\.

 1. Choose **Create maintenance window**\.
 The system returns you to the Maintenance Window page\.
 The state of the Maintenance Window you just created is **Enabled**\.